up

 Since we project onto a 2-dimensional image with 4 channels, the projection is overdetermined (for certainty: k = d+1; number of channels equals dimension plus one), so the result is only axially sharp.

-A reconstruction is apparently also overdetermined, but the time inversion (through inverse delays or through time reversal) still leads to a perfect, never overdetermined mapping (identical delay prevails on all paths) - that was one of the basic ideas that led to the reconstruction algorithm and to acoustic cameras.
+A reconstruction is apparently also overdetermined, but the time inversion (through inverse delays or through time reversal) still leads to a perfect, never overdetermined mapping (identical negative delay prevails on all paths) - that was one of the basic ideas that led to the reconstruction algorithm of the first "Acoustic Camera" (Link).
 The second essential basic idea was that a right-sided image reconstruction can only be created through time (or delay-) inversion.

 a)